-Through a long history, Swiss Guards existed for hundreds of years, in the form of various units.
+Through a long history, Swiss Guards existed for hundreds of years in various units.
 The earliest such unit was the Swiss Hundred Guard (Cent Suisses) at the French court (1497 – 1830).
 Swiss Hundred Guard was a small force and was complemented in 1567 by a Swiss Guards regiment.
 The Papal Swiss Guard was founded in 1506 and is the only extant Swiss Guard.
 The Papal Swiss Guard is located in Vatican City.
-In the 18th and early 19th centuries, several other Swiss Guards existed for periods in various European courts and countries.
+In the 18th and early 19th centuries, several other Swiss Guards existed in various European courts and countries.

-The use of Swiss soldiers as Royal guards and as the Pontifical guard stems from the reputation of Swiss mercenaries at the time of their formation.
+The use of Swiss soldiers as Royal guards and as the Pontifical Guard stems from the reputation of Swiss mercenaries at the time of their formation.
 Since Switzerland was a poor country, young men often sought their fortunes abroad.
 They had a reputation for discipline and loyalty.
-Among them, they have employed revolutionary battle tactics and they were considered the most powerful troops of the 15th century until their methods were refined by the Landsknechte in the early 16th century.
+Among them, they have employed revolutionary battle tactics and they were considered the most powerful troops of the 15th century until the Landsknechte refined their methods in the early 16th century.

 The Pontifical Swiss Guard is an exception to the Swiss rulings of 1874 and 1927.
 The Pontifical Swiss Guard is a relatively small force maintained by the Holy See.
 Their primary task is responsible for the safety of the Pope, including the security of the Apostolic Palace.
 The Pontifical Swiss Guard serves as the de facto military force of Vatican City.